dictions/dux/README.md

 ### store.getState
 Returns the current state of the store

+### store.dispatchToken
+The Flux dispatch token for the store.
+Can be used with `Dispatcher.waitFor`

 ### store.subscribe (event, callback)
 Subscribe to store events.
 Optionally pass an event type, or subscribe to all events that affect the store.
 ```js